 Degree: Doctorate in Clinical Psychology

-Getting a degree changed my entire life.
-When I lost my sales job due to a corporate merger, I could not find work.
-Very quickly I could not pay my bills and lost my home to the bank.
-Financially, I was ruined.
-I was 45 years old with only a high school education.
-I felt defeated and lost.
+Getting a degree at Monroe Community College changed Yvonne Conte's entire life.
+She couldn't find work after losing her sales job due to a corporate merger.
+She couldn't pay her bills and she lost her home to the bank.
+Financially, she was ruined.
+She was 45 years old with only a high school education.

 Degree: Ph.D. in Leadership and Change

-A few tips: to save some money, I was able to take some of the assigned books out of the library.
-Also, you need friends in and outside the program to support you emotionally.
-And, yes, I'd advise everyone to do it and would likely do it again.
+"You'll need friends inside and outside the program to support you emotionally.
+And, yes, I'd advise everyone to do it and I would likely do it again."

 Career Change: Headhunter to Holistic Health Coach

 "I thought I was a rock star, so much so that I even had the audacity to fly the Concord to England because I couldn't be bothered with first class.
 I thought money grew on trees and it was just going to be in abundance forever.
 I made enormous investments at my local places of worship: Christian Dior and Luis Vuitton.